ats4u/blogger-editor-extension/README.src.markdown

 This is a bookmarklet to extend Blogger's rich text editor.

-This bookmarklet effectively add some functions to the Blogger's default editor as below :
+This bookmarklet effectively adds some functions to the Blogger's default editor as below:

-- Add some functions to manipulate HTML without entering HTML editor mode :
+- Add some functions to manipulate HTML without entering HTML editor mode.
     - Show HTML code of current selection and edit it.
     - Insert specific HTML code .
     - Apply arbitrary block tag to the selection.